forbesmyester/SyncIt/README.md

 At this point Emily's change is stored in the Store with a locally Queueitem in the Queue for James adding the fact it is four wheel drive and with James's vote.
 If James still has mobile coverate after downloading the change that change can be immediately sent to the server and then applied locally.

+## Special Thanks

+I want to thank Vivek Manoharan for giving me help with this README and my wife Rei Owada for her support.

 ## Todo

 I need to do the following: